Dark Matter from Anomaly Cancellation at the LHC: INTRODUCTION

 There is a long list of possible DM candidates, from ultra-light fields to very heavy candidates such as primordial black holes~\cite{Chou:2022luk}.
 Candidates such as Axions and Weakly Interacting Massive Particles are still arguably the best motivated, due to the fact that they are predicted in several extensions of the SM which simultaneously solve other outstanding issues.
 As is well-known, a DM candidate should be electrically neutral and stable on the timescale of the age of the universe.
 One can look for DM signatures in several ways: a) in direct detection experiments through the scattering with matter, b) one can look for astrophysical signatures from DM annihilation, or c) look for missing energy signatures at colliders.
 While also taking the first possibility into account, we will study the third in detail a simple extension of the SM.

 In this article, we study a class of theories where a DM candidate is predicted from the cancellation of gauge anomalies.
 If we consider an extension of the SM with extra gauge symmetries, one needs to make sure that the new gauge symmetry is anomaly free before investigating the predictions coming from spontaneous symmetry breaking.
 Instead of thinking about extra gauge symmetries not related to the SM, we investigate the case where the extra symmetry is just baryon number.
-In the SM baryon number is a global symmetry conserved only at the classical level but broken by $SU(2)_L$ instantons at the quantum level.
+In the SM baryon number is a global symmetry conserved only at the classical level but broken by $SU(2)_L$ instantons at the quantum level~\cite{tHooft:1976rip}.
 In the theories discussed in this article, the global baryon number of the SM is promoted to a local gauge symmetry.
+In this way one can study the implications from the spontaneous breaking of baryon number at the low energy scale.

-In the simple theories proposed in Refs.~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj},the spontaneous breaking of local baryon number is understood to be in agreement with existing experimental constraints.
+In the simple theories proposed in Refs.~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc}, the spontaneous breaking of local baryon number is understood to be in agreement with existing experimental constraints.
 These theories predict a) a new fermionic sector needed for anomaly cancellation, b) the stability of the proton, because the interactions of the model violate baryon number by three units not by one unit, c) new sources of CP-violation and d) a fermionic DM candidate from anomaly cancellation.
 For several studies of the phenomenological and cosmological aspects of these theories see the studies in Refs.~\cite{Duerr:2013lka,Duerr:2014wra,Duerr:2017whl,FileviezPerez:2020oxn,FileviezPerez:2019jju,FileviezPerez:2018jmr}.
 In these studies it has been shown that using the cosmological bounds on the DM relic density, one can find an upper bound on the symmetry-breaking scale in the multi-TeV range.
 Therefore, one can hope to test these theories at the Large Hadron Collider (LHC) and its High Luminosity upgrade (HL-LHC).

 In this article, we discuss the main signatures at the LHC and using the available experimental constraints we find the remaining allowed parameter space.
 We show that the new physical Higgs boson in the theory has very interesting properties because it decays mainly into two photons in the low mass region, and can decay mainly into dark matter in the intermediate mass region.
 We discuss the correlation between the cosmological bounds on the DM relic density, the bounds from direct detection experiments and the collider results obtained in this article.